[:it]

 May 1st, 2015 / Labor Day Concert

-The artists who performed during the traditional Labor Day Concert, which is broadcasted live national wide, were involved in the campaign for visibility.
+The artists who performed during the traditional Labor Day Concert, which is broadcast live nationally, were involved in the campaign for visibility.

 In Rome and Ravenna, long tables were set on public squares, as a symbolic gesture.
 The goal was to bring public attention to how families are equal through “having lunch together”, to convey a sense of community and family.